fbpx

 A tenancy in common is a type of property ownership where each owner has a distinct share of the property.

-It is often chosen by couples who wish to leave their share of the property to someone other than their partner, such as children from a previous relationship.
+It is often chosen by couples who wish to leave their share of the property to someone other than their partner.
+This could be children from a previous relationship.

-Unlike joint tenancy, property shares from tenancies in common can be unequal and passed on to beneficiaries through a will.
+Unlike joint tenancy, property shares from tenancies in common can be unequal.
+And they can be passed on to beneficiaries through a will.

-If your partner dies and you have a tenancy in common, their share of the property will be distributed according to their will.
+If your partner dies and you have a tenancy in common, their property share will be distributed according to their will.

-(Without a will, it will be distributed by intestacy rules – see below for more information on these.)
+(Without a will, intestacy rules apply – see below for more information on these.)

-However, if their share is left to someone else, such as their children or siblings, the new owner will be responsible for their portion of the mortgage payments.
+For example, their children or siblings.
+The new owner will be responsible for their portion of the mortgage payments.

 What to do if I can’t afford the mortgage after my partner dies?